facebook/react-native-website/docs/switch.md

 ---

-### `thumbTintColor`
+### `_thumbColor`

 Color of the foreground switch grip.
-If this is set on iOS, the switch grip will lose its drop shadow.
+If this is set on iOS, the switch grip will lose its drop shadow. `thumbTintColor` is now deprecated.

 | Type               | Required |
 | ------------------ | -------- |